ahmetb/runsd/README.md

 ![runsd](assets/img/logo.png)

 `runsd` is a drop-in binary to your container image that runs on [Cloud Run (fully managed)](https://cloud.run) that allows your services to discover each other and authenticate automatically without needing to change your code.

-It helps bringing existing microservices, for example from Kubernetes, to Cloud Run.
+It helps you bring existing microservices, for example from Kubernetes, to Cloud Run.
+It’s not language-specific and works with external tools and binaries, too.

 > **NOTE:** This project is not an officially supported component of Cloud Run
 > product.
 It's provided as-is to be a supplementary utility.